zack4417/zack4417.github.io/zack-web/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PHD student in the [Thrust of Robotics and Autonomous Systems (ROAS)](https://hkust-gz.edu.cn/academics/four-hubs/systems-hub/robotics-and-autonomous-systems) under the [Systems Hub](https://hkust-gz.edu.cn/academics/four-hubs/systems-hub) at [The Hong Kong University of Science and Technology](https://fytgs.hkust.edu.hk/) under [Guangzhou Pilot Scheme](https://ebookshelf.ust.hk/flippingbook/G21571_Hub/).
+I am a PHD student in the [Thrust of Robotics and Autonomous Systems (ROAS)](https://hkust-gz.edu.cn/academics/four-hubs/systems-hub/robotics-and-autonomous-systems) within the [Systems Hub](https://hkust-gz.edu.cn/academics/four-hubs/systems-hub) at [The Hong Kong University of Science and Technology](https://fytgs.hkust.edu.hk/) under the [Guangzhou Pilot Scheme](https://ebookshelf.ust.hk/flippingbook/G21571_Hub/).
 Before that, I worked as a senior robotics engineer at [XAG](https://www.xa.com/en).
 The associated trajectory replanning algorithm and safe backup policy have been used in over 50 countries and regions.

 My research interests include Autonomous Driving, Unmanned Aerial Vehicles, Multi-agent Systems, Motion Planning and Safe Learning-based Control.